 Career Ideas for Introverts and Other Sensitive Souls

 It’s so much about the work environment and team culture plus what makes your heart sing, so it’s really unique to each person, and thus tough to list all the possibilities.
 Nevertheless, I’ll give you some pathway ideas to play with and see how your heart responds.
+I’ve chosen ideas that make good use of your natural talents of tuning in deeply.

 - Health care professional (occupational therapy, massage therapy, midwife, lab technician, acupuncturist, alternative healer)